 Whereas LED Strip Light (also known as an LED tape or ribbon light) looks exactly the way, it sounds.
 Flat, not at all cylindrical like the rope lighting.
 The LED strip lights is a flexible circuit board populated by surface mounted light-emitting diodes (LEDs), they come with an adhesive backing.
-These helps in easy installation of the lights, making them a popular choice for lighting stairways, cabinets, and display shelves.
-The flat shape helps in easy cutting to any custom length (at any cut point), making it more adaptable lighting.
+These helps in the easy installation of the lights, making them a popular choice for lighting stairways, cabinets, and display shelves.
+The flat shape helps in easy cutting to any custom length (at any cut point), making it more adaptable to lighting.
 These tape lights also come in either 120 VAC input or 12/24 VDC.
 The LED strip lights come in different brightnesses and are not just limited to decorative applications.
 Moreover, they come in a wide variety of single colors and multi-color, color-changing options which can be controlled through wireless dimming systems, DMX controllers, and wall switches.

 How long can we run the strip lights?
 Does it lose brightness with the length?

 In DC circuits, voltage gradually drops as it travels along through a length of wire (or an LED strip light).
-So, with every foot of strip, the available voltage to each foot gradually decreases along the length of wire.
+So, with every foot of strip, the available voltage to each foot gradually decreases along the length of the wire.
 This can lead to having one end of your strip lights being brighter than the other end.
 Strips are available in set lengths that can be cut into any custom lengths.
 When you determine how many strips you’ll need, you’ll have to find out the maximum run of the strip you want to avoid the voltage drop.
 It is recommended not to add any extra length more than the length of the full roll.
 Usually, the strip lights come in 16ft (5 metres), 32ft (10 metres), 65ft (20 meters) or 164ft (50 meters).
 But if your project needs more than the full roll, take the necessary steps to prevent voltage drop.

-Does the strip lights need a heat sink?
+Do the strip lights need a heat sink?

 A heat sink is usually used to cool electronics to dissipate heat and reduce the temperature of the component.
-During the conversion, energy is lost and simply said all energy “lost” during the conversion process is converted into heat.
+During the conversion, energy is lost, and simply said all energy “lost” during the conversion process is converted into heat.
 In the low-quality strips, If an LED is not properly cooled it can burn itself to death very quickly, left unchecked they can even reach temperatures where the LEDs start desoldering themselves from its board or strip.
-Usually, the High-Power LED strips do require additional heatsinking to dissipate heat and the low power strips with less wattage does not require any heatsink but it is always good to have aluminum channels not just for heat sinking but also to avoid dots and light glaring with its diffuser.
-All our strips lights are high-quality PCB strip with a thin film on both ends for better heat dissipation of LEDs.
+Usually, the High-Power LED strips do require additional heatsinking to dissipate heat and the low-power strips with less wattage do not require any heatsink but it is always good to have aluminum channels not just for heat sinking but also to avoid dots and light glaring with its diffuser.
+All our strip lights are high-quality PCB strips with a thin film on both ends for better heat dissipation of LEDs.
 Our 3528 LED strip has an output power of 1.5 W/ft and 3 W/ft which do not require a heat sink.
 However, our 5050 and 2835 LED strips have more than 4.5 W/ft power.
 It is highly recommended to heat sink those strips for increasing their life span.